PANTHEONtech/StoneWork/README.md

 StoneWork is deployed using [Docker Compose][docker-compose] version 3.3 or newer.
-StoneWork itself is only a single container (with VPP and StoneWork agent inside), but every CNF that is deployed alongside it runs in a separate container, hence the use of Compose.
-The following is a template of `docker-compose.yaml` file, used to describe deployment in the language of Docker Compose.
-The template contains detailed comments that explain the meaning of attributes contained in the template and how they relate to StoneWork.
+StoneWork itself is only a single container (with VPP and StoneWork agent inside), but every CNF that is deployed alongside it runs in a **separate container**, hence the use of Compose.

+The following is a template for the `docker-compose.yaml` file, used to describe deployment in the language of Docker Compose.
+The template contains detailed comments, that explain the meaning of attributes contained in the template and how they work in StoneWork.

 Angle brackets are used to mark placeholders that have to be replaced with appropriate actual values in the target deployment.

 ```yaml